[Contents]

 After changes to the Settings.ini file, the print counter must be restarted.

 It can be ended quickly using the END key on the keyboard.
-Alternatively, right-click on the PrintCounter Pro symbol in the tray bar (to the left of the clock) and then on Exit. - Set number of prints
+Alternatively, right-click on the PrintCounter Pro symbol in the tray bar (to the left of the clock) and then on Exit.

 The number of available prints must be in DSLRRemotePro under File => Photobooth event info ... in The Field DSLR Remote Pro print counter be entered.
-This value is the basis for all other functions. - The Settings.ini file
+This value is the basis for all other functions.

 The entire control of the PrintCounterPro takes place via the Settings.ini file.
 This must be in the same folder as the PrintCounterPro.exe file.
 It is therefore possible to save several different configurations by creating several PrintCounterPro folders or by saving the EXE and INI files in the profile folder.